Bachelor of Pasifika Education (Early Childhood Teaching)

 Structure and content

-The programme has a strong themed approach to preparing teachers in 3 particular areas which are introduced in Year 1 and revisited in Years 2 and 3 in increasing depth and complexity.
+The programme focuses on appropriate teaching practice for Pacific early childhood communities.
+These practices are introduced in Year 1 and revisited in Years 2 and 3 in increasing complexity.

 295401 Poto: Professional Inquiry and Practice I